lukeocodes/auth0-blog/_posts/2018-06-01-dont-wing-it-make-your-travel-apis-take-off-with-auth0.markdown

 ## Jet powered authentication with Auth0

 Building API Authentication can be a real drag.
-But lucky for you, Auth0 is quick to implement, with some enterprise clients being up and running within 30 days.
+But lucky for you, Auth0 is quick to implement, with enterprises being able to launch within 30 days.

 We also offer some fantastic features that can work just as well with, or enhance, API Authentication.